About Us > Who We Are

 The St. Francis of Pointe Coupée church is dedicated.
 It is a predecessor to today's St. Mary Church.

 An image of the first St. Francis of Pointe Coupée church which was later destroyed by a strong storm.
-The second St. Francis Church stood until being dismantled in 1892 when its foundation began to sink into the Mississippi River (just northwest of the New Roads-Bayou Sara ferry crossing).
+The second St. Francis Church stood until being dismantled in 1892 when its foundation began to sink into the always-shifting Mississippi River (just northwest of the New Roads-Bayou Sara ferry crossing).

 The handwriting on the bottom of the image reads: